tremor-rs/tremor-runtime/README.md

 #### influx (parser)

-The `influx` parser translates InfluxDB line protocl to a nested datastructure.
+The `influx` parser translates InfluxDB line protocol to a nested datastructure.
 Represented as json it would look like this:

 InfluxDB: